control-toolbox/.github/profile/README.md

  Julia
 </a> &nbsp; packages for mathematical control and applications.

-The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to modelise and solve optimal control problems by direct and indirect methods.
+The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to modelise and solve optimal control problems with ordinary differential equations by direct and indirect methods.

 > [!TIP]
 > From the [documentation](http://control-toolbox.org/OptimalControl.jl), you can find tutorials to define and solve optimal control problems with OptimalControl.jl.